 If Phase 4 earns a green light, apply what you learned to the next two or three use cases.
 Don't replicate the pilot blindly— adapt the lessons.

 Build a governance framework that addresses data security, acceptable use policies, and regulatory compliance.
-The AIA Artificial Intelligence Policy Resolution, passed in June 2025, signals that professional standards are catching up to the technology.
+The AIA Artificial Intelligence Policy Resolution5, passed in June 2025, signals that professional standards are catching up to the technology.

 Invest in training.
 Seriously.
-Sixty-five percent of AEC firms spend less than 10% of their technology budget on training— and then wonder why adoption stalls.
+Sixty-five percent of AEC firms spend less than 10% of their technology budget on training1— and then wonder why adoption stalls.
 Designate an AI champion or coordinator role within your firm, someone who owns the rollout and connects the technology decisions to the workflow realities.

 Measure firm-wide impact: utilization rates, project delivery speed, profitability per project, and employee satisfaction.
 The last metric matters more than most firms realize.